barkpass/docs/guides/attach-new-administrator-to-a-city.md

 ---
 # Attach new administrator to city

+**Note**: If the administrator does not yet have a Barkpass account, you'll want to create one for them under "Users > Create User."
+Then proceed with the instructions below.

 Log into your administrator account.
-Go to https://app.barkpass.com/admin/login and type in your credentials.
 Once at the dashboard, on the left side, click "Cities"

 ![](/images/uploads/screen-shot-2019-11-01-at-2.17.36-pm.png)